therealnv6/voxel/README.md

 - [ ] Good performance.
   - Currently, performance scales pretty bad.
 8x4x8[^2] discovery radius rather easily achieves framerates of ~1500[^1], whereas 8x8x8 gets around ~700[^1], and 12x12x12 gets ~130[^1].
+6x6x6[^5] discovery radius manages to achieve ~800.
 A big part here is still not having LOD implemented, and not culling the occluded faces that are only occluded by the adjacent chunk(s).
 - [ ] Face culling
   - [x] Per-chunk occlusion culling (cpu-based)
   - [ ] Neighboring chunk occlusion culling (cpu-based)